 * Lake Garda is the largest lake in Italy

-Click here to see our properties in Lake Garda
+Click here to see our Accommodation in Lake Garda

 Desenzano is found on the very south-western end of Lake Garda and is the largest town on the Lake.
 Already during the Middle Ages, Desenzano was an important trading place in Northern Italy and has now developed in to a town filled with elegant shops, bars & restaurants, a wonderful yachting harbour and the sauntering mile-long walk on the "lungolago", along the shores of the lake....Read More